rapid7/metasploit-framework/documentation/modules/auxiliary/scanner/http/cisco_asa_asdm_bruteforce.md

 1. Click `Add`
 1. Set the username to `cisco`
 1. Set the password to `cisco123`
-1. Keep the default settings for `Access Restrictions` (Full access with privelege level of 2).
+1. Keep the default settings for `Access Restrictions` (Full access with privilege level of 2).
 1. Hit `OK`
 1. Hit `Apply`